 The addition of currants and caraway seeds seem entirely an American construct.
 Breads on offer by The Irish Loaf contain no such ingredients (though sometimes they will include wheat germ or golden flax seeds).
 When resources were already scarce, additional baking components purely for the luxury of flavor were not likely to make it in the dough.
 However, both plain and “brown” or whole wheat variants were common, as well as smaller griddled versions known as soda farls.

 “The actual connection to the land of Ireland never leaves you and often there is an ache for home that all immigrants probably can attest to,” say Coleman and O’Neill.
 “When baking soda bread the smell itself brings you right back to home and helps ease that sense of longing.”
-For a delicious and comforting sense of the Emerald Isle in your own kitchen, here are a few recipes to try:
+For a delicious and comforting sense of The Emerald Isle in your own kitchen, try the recipes above, or this Irish Cream Ale Soda Bread recipe.

 Header image courtesy of Shutterstock.